IvanKoskov/Orden/README.md

 `https://github.com/IvanKoskov/Orden/archive/refs/heads/main.zip`

-or use use our bash script as you cloned the repo
+or as an easy way use use our script as you cloned the repo

 Run the following in the folder of project (Orden):